![]() |

 Nearly all installations require joints at specific intervals

 majority of the jointing accessory assembling is carried out on site.
-Some time
+Sometimes

-cooling system pipe are laid alongside cable and pumping equipment and heat exchangers
+cooling system pipe is laid alongside cable and pumping equipment and heat exchangers

-are required above ground and these must be sited which cause of noise on the
+are required above ground and these must be sited which cause noise on the

 locality.
 Direct buried cable produce heat which harmful for on and near vegetation